 a basic overview about it.

 I owe thanks to Jacques Mavoungou for help with permits, to Rodrigues Ango Nkomo for being a reliable driver, guide, and companion, and to my son Simon who often found a species before I had spotted it.
-Thanks is also due the German Research Foundation for financing this expedition (Project HU 980/9-1).
+Thanks is also due the German Research Foundation for financing this expedition (DFG Project HU 980/9-1).